Amos Oz: Biography

 Oz married Nily Zuckerman in 1960, and they had three children.
 The family continued to live at Hulda until 1986, when they moved to Arad in the Negev to seek relief for their son Daniel's asthma.
 Oz was a full professor of Hebrew literature at Ben-Gurion University of the Negev from 1987 to 2014.
 He also served as a writer in residence and visiting scholar at universities abroad.
 In 2014, the family moved to Tel Aviv.
 His oldest daughter, Fania Oz-Salzberger, teaches history at the University of Haifa.

 Oz died of cancer on 28 December 2018 in Rabin Medical Center, Petah Tikva, aged 79.
 He was buried at Kibbutz Hulda.

-In February 2021, Oz's daughter Galia accused her late father of subjecting her to "sadistic abuse."
-In her autobiography "Something Disguised as Love", Galia alleged that Amos Oz beat, swore at, and humiliated her in a routine of emotional, verbal, and physical abuse, writing that "The violence was creative: He dragged me from inside the house and threw me outside.
-He called me trash.
-Not a passing loss of control and not a slap in the face here or there, but a routine of sadistic abuse."
-Members of Galia's family have denied the allegations, claiming that "We have known all our lives a very different Amos, a warm and affectionate man who loved his family deeply and gently."
-In 2022, Oz's son Daniel published a memoir staunchly defending his father and criticizing his sister for distorting the truth.
+In February 2021, Oz's daughter Galia accused her late father of subjecting her to "sadistic abuse".
+In her autobiography, Galia alleged that Amos Oz beat, swore at, and humiliated her in a routine of emotional, verbal, and physical abuse, writing that "The violence was creative: He dragged me from inside the house and threw me outside.
+He called me trash."
+Members of Galia's family have denied the allegations, claiming: "We have known all our lives a very different Amos, a warm and affectionate man who loved his family deeply and gently."
+In 2022, Oz's son Daniel published a memoir staunchly defending his father and criticizing his sister for supposedly distorting the truth.